+The good news was that the vast majority of teachers have read the Standards and nearly all like them.
+Those teachers might want to take a closer look.
+In Mathematics 1.
 Connecting Lessons to Common Core: Nationalistic Travel Brochures.
 For the past few weeks, I have been reflecting upon my past lessons and adapting them to the Common Core Standards for History/Social Studies.

 During this process, we created rubrics based upon the 9-10th Grade Standards and the 11-12th Grade Standards.
 This week, we will be sharing those documents.
 Below is what we created based upon the Common Core State Standards for History/Social Studies for 11-12th Grades.
 (Todd will be launching the rubric for the 9-10th grade on his blog later this week.)
 When we were aligning activities with the Common Core (links below), this was our guiding document.
 Let us know what you think!
 Share My Lesson - Free K-12 Resources By Teachers, For Teachers.
 Technology Articles.
 Brain research confirms what experienced teachers have always known: .

 Consequently, it necessarily follows that although essential curricula goals may be similar for all students, methodologies employed in a classroom must be varied to suit to the individual needs of all children: ie. learning must be differentiated to be effective.
 Differentiating instruction means creating multiple paths so that students of different abilities, interest or learning needs experience equally appropriate ways to absorb, use, develop and present concepts as a part of the daily learning process.
 It allows students to take greater responsibility and ownership for their own learning, and provides opportunities for peer teaching and cooperative learning.
 Differentiating is not new, the concept has been around for at least 2 decades for gifted and talented students.